harrisonmalone/harrisonmalone-gatsby/src/posts/maths-revision.md

 }
 ```

-We take in the string as an argument, make a new new, loop through our string characters and then check if the set has the characters in it.
-We basically toggle between even and odd states; the even state will delete the character from the set.
+We take in the string as an argument, make a new set, loop through our string characters and then check if the set has the particular character in it.
+We basically toggle between even and odd states where the even state will delete the character from the set.
 Finally we return an array instead of a set.

 The [second challenge](https://www.codewars.com/kata/56d904db9963e9cf5000037d/javascript) was more of a brain teaser than a real code problem.